qimuan7/SaySomething-Keyboard-Hant/projects-readme-and-assets_br1/README_EN.md

 ### Installation & Activation:

-1. Download the "Spime_**BR1**_vXXX(XXX).apk" version APK from the [Releases](https://github.com/qimuan7/SaySomething-Keyboard-Hant/releases) page.
+1. From Download the APK "Spime_**BR1**_vXXX(XXX).apk" from the [Releases](https://github.com/qimuan7/SaySomething-Keyboard-Hant/releases) page.

 2. Install it on your Android device.

-3. Obtain permissions based on the initial screen: Settings → System → Language & Input → Virtual Keyboard → Manage Keyboards → Enable "Voice Input"
+3. Obtain permissions as shown on the initial screen: Settings → System → Language & Input → Virtual Keyboard → Manage Keyboards → Enable "Voice Input".

 ### Download Model: